aanonymousforpaper/ReDiffuser/README.md

 ![show_res](.//fig//framework.svg)

 ## <p align="center">Dataset</p>
 <p>We collected three datasets containing images of CAT, HORSE, and SKETCH from LAION-5B, using an aesthetic filter with a weight of 9 during data collection.
-These datasets can be downloaded in
+These data sets are publicly available and can be downloaded at a later date.

 ## <p align="center">Generated  Results</p>
 ![show_res](.//fig//exp_res.jpg)